B.A., Frostburg State University; M.S., James Madison University; Ph.D., University of Maryland

 Muletz Wolz obtained her Bachelor of Science in biology and Spanish language and literature from Frostburg State University, her Master of Science in biology from James Madison University and her doctorate in biological sciences from the University of Maryland.
 For her master’s thesis, she found that adding a probiotic, a disease-fighting bacteria, to soil protected salamanders from infection by the deadly chytrid fungus.
 For her doctoral research, she found that salamanders harbor diverse bacteria that can kill the chytrid fungus and that temperature determines how many of these good bacteria the salamanders possess.
 Her results are interesting from both a scientific perspective and a conservation viewpoint, because they explain what influences the distribution of beneficial bacteria and how we can use them to protect hosts against pathogens.
 Approximately 43 percent of amphibian species are classified as threatened, making them the most threatened groups of animals.
 Disease is, in large part, driving these losses, and developing methods to reduce the catastrophic loss to amphibian biodiversity is one of Muletz Wolz’s conservation goals.

-Muletz Wolz grew up in a small town in the Appalachian Mountains—Frostburg, Maryland.
-She loves the tranquility of nature and spending time in her garden, with tomatoes being her favorite crop.
-When the weather lines up and time affords itself, you might even find her snowboarding in the winter or wakeboarding in the summer.
+Muletz Wolz grew up in a small town in the Appalachian Mountains — Frostburg, Maryland.
+She loves the tranquility of nature and enjoys spending time in her garden, camping with her family and snowboarding.

 Klocke, Blake, Becker, Matthew H., Lewis, James, Fleischer, Robert C., Muletz-Wolz, Carly R., Rockwood, Larry, Aguirre, A. Alonso and Gratwicke, Brian.
 2017.